 There are very few things Stout doesn’t get right.
 The casual burger bar in Hollywood (and now pretty much everywhere else) has a reasonably-priced menu with consistently delicious burgers and a concise beer list that’s just as good.
 You can always find a table and the vibe is low-key and relaxed, an astounding feat considering you’re eating dinner on Cahuenga.

 Jones Hollywood is one of LA’s great restaurants for the simple fact they do casual better than anybody else.
 Jones is easy to get into, affordable, and full of beautiful people who actually don’t suck.
 We love the pizza, the skillet-served spaghetti, and an apple pie that rivals any dessert in LA.
 If you’re in need of a casual work dinner, Jones is where you go.

 Time and time again Plan Check proves itself as one of LA’s best casual restaurants.
-With Fairfax, Sawtelle, and DTLA locations now, the trendy-but-not-too-trendy spot has a strong beer list, good food, and the kind of low-key, sexy vibe that generally works for everything.
+With Fairfax, Sawtelle, Santa Monica, and DTLA locations now, the trendy-but-not-too-trendy spot has a strong beer list, good food, and the kind of low-key, sexy vibe that generally works for everything.
 And if you’re hunting for a solid first date spot on a Tuesday night, your search ends here.